MileHacker Logo

 Gaziantep boasts a history stretching back millennia, making it one of the oldest continuously inhabited cities in the world.
 The earliest settlements in the vicinity date to the Paleolithic Age, with evidence of Hittite presence from around 1700 BC.
 The nearby Yesemek Open Aerospace Museum and Sculpture Workshop offers a window into this powerful Hittite empire.
 Later, the region came underneath Assyrian, Persian, and Macedonian rule.
 The Roman Empire established the ancient city of Zeugma on the Euphrates River, just a short distance from modern Gaziantep.
 Zeugma became a major strategic and business center, leaving behind an extraordinary legacy of mosaics, many of which now grace the Zeugma Mosaic Museum.

 Following the Roman era, Byzantine, Seljuk, and Mamluk influences shaped the city.
 The Ottoman Empire eventually incorporated Gaziantep, and it flourished as a hub for trade, crafts, and culture, notably during the 16th and 17th centuries.
-Much of the city's historical architecture, with its bazaars and old-style houses in Bey Mahallesi, reflects this Ottoman heritage.
-The city earned the title "Gazi" (veteran) in 1921 for its heroic resistance during the Turkish War of Independence, evidence of its people's spirit.
-This deep history explains the city's diverse cultural layers, from its cuisine to its architecture, offering visitors a profound sense of continuity and tradition.
+Much of the city's historical architecture, with its bazaars and traditional houses in Bey Mahallesi, reflects this Ottoman heritage.
+The city earned the title "Gazi" (veteran) in 1921 for its heroic resistance during the Turkish War of Independence, a testament to its people's spirit.
+This deep history explains the city's different cultural layers, from its cuisine to its architecture, offering visitors a deep sense of continuity and tradition.

 Gaziantep at a Glance